Aratramba/pug-doc/README.md

 # Pug-doc
 Pug-doc is a [Pug (Jade)](http://www.jade-lang.com) documentation generator.
 It takes Jade files as input, looks for comments flagged with `@pugdoc` and puts its contents in an output JSON file.
+It looks for the immediate next pug code block for output.

 _This package does not provide a styled interface for the documentation itself._ Use [pug-doc-html](https://github.com/Aratramba/pug-doc-html) or [pug-doc-markdown](https://github.com/Aratramba/pug-doc-markdown) for human readable docs.
 Optionally use [pug-doc-faucet](https://github.com/Aratramba/pug-doc-faucet) for prettier terminal reporting.